miket7f/miket7f.github.io/pages/E Outputs.md

 ## Level 3 - Pyro Channels
 ### Lecture
-One of the most important outputs on our flight computers is the pyro channels.
+One of the most important outputs on our flight computers are the pyro channels.
 Those are needed to control pyrotechnic devices such as heating wires and electric igniters.

 Many mechanical systems that we use on our rockets are deployed by heating wires.
 The deployment via heating wires benefits from forming less complex, lighter, more reliable, and smaller deployment systems.
 Additionally, the rocket's engines must be able to use electric igniters.
 These can also be controlled with this system.